abrenneke/rivet-plugin-example-python-exec/README.md

 - You also cannot import nor bundle `@ironclad/rivet-core` in your plugin.
 The rivet core library is passed into your default export function as an argument.
 Be careful to only use `import type` statements for the core library, otherwise your plugin will not bundle successfully.

+- This repo is also an example of a Node.js-only plugin.
+It is important that Node-only plugins are separated into two separate bundles - an isomorphic bundle that defines the plugin and all of the nodes, and a Node-only bundle that contains the node-only implementations.
+The isomorphic bundle is allowed to _dynamically_ import the node bundle, but cannot statically import it (except for types, of course).

+- **Currently, all node.js dependencies must be bundled into the node entry point, as node_modules is not installed for Rivet.**

-This repository has examples for both bundling with [ESBuild](https://esbuild.github.io/) and only importing types from `@ironclad/rivet-core`.
+This repository has examples for both dual-bundling with [ESBuild](https://esbuild.github.io/), only importing types from `@ironclad/rivet-core`, and using `import()` to dynamically import the node bundle from the isomorphic bundle.

 ### 1. Plugin Definition